The One on the Right Is on the Left

 "The One on the Right Is on the Left" is a country song written by Jack Clement.
 It was recorded by Johnny Cash on November 29, 1965, and included on his novelty album Everybody Loves a Nut (1966).
-It was the album's third and most successful single (see 1966 in music), reaching #2 on the U.S. Billboard Country Singles chart and #46 on Billboards Pop Singles chart.
+It was the album's first and most successful single (see 1966 in music), reaching #2 on the U.S. Billboard Country Singles chart and #46 on Billboards Pop Singles chart.

 Content

 The song is a humorous criticism of musicians that put their political views into their music.
 It tells the story of a folk song group that is "long on musical ability," but ultimately breaks up due to political differences.

 At the end of the song, a warning is given not to mix politics with one's music.

 The punch line to the joke is that "the guy in the rear", is less easily labeled: he is a Methodist and he burned his driver's license (rather than his draft card), etc. Indeed, the song closes by stating that he got drafted.